-- A Blue Badge should only be displayed if the badge holder is travelling in the vehicle as a driver or passenger, or for a driver to park at the place where the badge holder is being picked up or dropped off.
+- A Blue Badge should only be displayed if the badge holder is travelling in the vehicle as a driver or passenger, or for the badge holder to be picked up or dropped off

-- The badge holder should not simply sit and wait in the car while a friend or relative goes shopping.
-The badge holder is not benefitting from this and it could prevent another badge holder from parking within a manageable distance of their destination.
+- The badge holder should not wait in the car while a friend or relative goes shopping.
+This could prevent another badge holder from parking within a manageable distance of their destination

 In Bexley, Blue Badge holders are permitted to park in residents’ bays, but they are not permitted to park where there are restrictions on loading or unloading indicated by yellow kerb dashes and/or signs on plates.
 GOV.UK - The Blue Badge scheme: rights and responsibilities in England.

 As a badge holder, you may have noticed that our officers are regularly checking Blue Badges, or you may have been asked to hand over your own Blue Badge for inspection.
 If you are not around when an inspection takes place, a Civil Enforcement Officer has the right to ask the driver to hand over your badge for inspection and will need to establish that it is being used in accordance with the rules.
 We appreciate your co-operation and value your continued support.

 Police officers, council officers and civil enforcement officers have the power to inspect a Blue Badge and confiscate it if they believe it is being misused.
 Officers may operate in plain clothes but will be able to produce identification to prove who they are.
 A Blue Badge must be shown to the officer when such a request is made.

 You should return expired or cancelled badges or those that are no longer needed to the issuing authority shown on the badge immediately.